sulgik/r4dskr/_book/import-spreadsheets.md

 #> # … with 338 more rows, and 1 more variable: year <dbl>
 ```

-In Chapter \@ref(iteration) we'll talk about ways of doing this sort of task without repetitive code <!--# Check to make sure that's the right place to present it -->.
+\@ref(iteration) 장에서 우리는 we'll talk about ways of doing this sort of task without repetitive code <!--# Check to make sure that's the right place to present it -->.

 ### Reading part of a sheet